tmcgann/til/javascript/trivial-functions-and-debugging-async-stack-traces.md

 Is it less succinct?
 Yes.

-Does it feel redundanct?
+Does it feel redundant?
 Yes.

 Will it affect performance *gasp*?
 Maybe.
 Will that matter?
 Do I dare say...probably not?
 Depends on your scenario.